 I had no idea one sleepless night would change the direction of my family’s life forever.
 But that’s exactly what happened.

-Seven years ago, having recently become a mom, I woke at 2 am.
+Years ago, having recently become a mom, I woke at 2 am.
 Nothing unusual, except this time there was no baby screaming.
 I couldn’t go back to sleep, though, so I took out my journal and started writing.
 Suddenly a thought came into my mind:

 “Go work with Love146.”

 A few weeks later, my husband Steve came home from work.
 “Guess who’s coming to dinner?” he said.

 Rob Morris–as in the president and co-founder of Love146?
 We had met him once before and Steve just happened to “run into him.”

 Within a few months we were moving cross-country to start the work of our lives.